alejandramorell/BayesianFES/matlab_scripts/KflexionMetricsm.m_README.md

 ## Usage
 The script expects the file `Metrics2.mat` in your MATLAB path or current folder. `Metrics2.mat` Must contain a struct `Kflexion` with fields Subject1, Subject2, … Subject10.
-Each field is a 3D array of size 15 × 3 × 15 ´(trials × repetitions × pads)´.
+Each field is a 3D array of size 15 × 3 × 15 (´trials × repetitions × pads´).
 Rows correspond to trials (15 total), columns to the three repetitions of the trial, and the third dimension to the 15 pads.
 In our analysis we only use rows 5, 9, and 10 (trials at 0°, 90°, and –90°).
 ## Output
 For each subject
 1. `InitialK_values_Subj.csv`: 15×1 CSV of initial K-values (mean at 0°) for pads 1–15.